-Option Setting Group Switch Manual Selection Switch over, if another setting group is chosen manually via parameter "PSet-Switch".
-Via Input Function (e.g. Digital Input) Switch over if exactly one of the four assigned signals becomes active.
+Switch over, if another setting group is chosen manually via parameter "PSet-Switch".
+Switch over if exactly one of the four assigned signals becomes active.
 Note that the setting group is not changed if more than one activation signal is present at the same time.
-Example: Signal DI3 is assigned to parameter PS3: activated by.
+Example: Signal DI3 is assigned to parameter "PS3: activated by".
 DI3 is active "1".
 DI4 is assigned to "PS4: activated by".
 DI4 is inactive "0".
 If it is required to switch from parameter set 3 to parameter set 4 it must be made sure that DI3 becomes inactive first.
 Then DI4 has to become active.

-Option Setting Group Switch Even if DI4 becomes inactive afterwards, parameter set 4 remains active, until there is a new distinct request (e. g.
-DI3 becomes active and all the other assignments are inactive) Via SCADA Switch over if there is a distinct SCADA request.
+Option Setting Group Switch Even if DI4 becomes inactive afterwards, parameter set 4 remains active, until there is a new distinct request (e.g. DI3 becomes active and all the other assignments are inactive) Via SCADA Switch over if there is a distinct SCADA request.